mickfuzz/makecode-platformer-101/movingEnemiesFollowing.md

 This game mechanic works well when you have enough time to run away from these enemies or somehow get rid of them by shooting or jumping on them.
 This tutorial assumes you have already added a static enemy pattern.

-As with static enemeies, we need to edit out tilemap and add a new colour of tlle to our tilemap and place one in a location.
+As with static enemies, we need to edit out tilemap and add a new colour of tile to our tilemap and place one in a location.
 In this case be sure to change your design to add some black blocks.

 ![add another tile](https://raw.githubusercontent.com/mickfuzz/getting-started-making-a-platformer-test1/master/images/addFollowingEnemy2.png)

 Now follow the same kind of pattern for creating a static enemy but change the final blocks.
-I’ve chosen a small meteroite from the Gallery here.
+I’ve chosen a small meteorite from the Gallery here.
 Having a small follower looks good.

 Add a **set to follow** block from our Sprite section a **set followingEnemy to follow mySprite with speed 40**.
 Set this been to follow mySprite which is your player sprite.

 ![add another tile](https://raw.githubusercontent.com/mickfuzz/getting-started-making-a-platformer-test1/master/images/addFollowingEnemy1.png)

-In the block above I’ve change the speed of the bee to be slower at 40 than the default 100 as in this example the player just has to run away from the meteroite.
+In the block above I’ve changed the speed of the bee to be slower at 40 than the default 100 as in this example the player just has to run away from the meteorite.

 ## Test your Changes and Next Steps